waste-of-kindergarten/xpython37-v0.1/python/Doc/library/turtle.rst

       Set pencolor to the RGB color represented by *r*, *g*, and *b*.
 Each of *r*, *g*, and *b* must be in the range 0..colormode.

     If turtleshape is a polygon, the outline of that polygon is drawn with the newly set pencolor.

    .. doctest::
-      :skipif: _tkinter is None

        >>> colormode()
        1.0